tab1-web/faq/docs/eternal/levelling.md

 - **78-85**: Primeval Isle - Rune
     - [:fontawesome-solid-scroll: Rise and Fall of the Elroki Tribe Quest](https://lineage2wiki.org/interlude/quest/643/rise-and-fall-of-the-elroki-tribe/)
         - Random Top A Grade Weapon Keys
+        - Go to [Orahochin](https://lineage2wiki.org/interlude/monster/32111/orahochin/) to exchange 300 Dino Bones for Random Top A Grade Key.
     - Included in the missions as well

 ## Important Quests